Brian-FullStack/CI_MS1_ICE/README.md

 In addition, if it is not obvious, you should also describe how to run your code locally.

-## Credits
+# Credits

 ### Content

-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The copy for this website was written by myself.
 ### Media

 - The photos used in this site were obtained from Unsplash.com.

 ### Acknowledgements
 - I gathered most of my inspiration ofr this project from my local climbing club, the experience of friends aswell as my own personal experience.

-- W3schools.com was a great resource for me during this project.
-- I would like to thanks to my mentor from whom I received great feedback throughout this project.
+- I would like to thanks to my mentor Mo from whom I received great feedback throughout this project.